ipfs/ipfs-docs/docs/install/command-line.md

 1. Decide which macOS binary to download from [`dist.ipfs.tech`](https://dist.ipfs.tech/#kubo) by determining whether your system uses an Apple or Intel CPU.
 On most macOS systems, you can determine the system specs by doing the following:

-   a.
-In the upper left hand corner of your screen, click the "Apple" icon.
+   1. In the upper left hand corner of your screen, click the "Apple" icon.
-   b.
-In the drop-down menu displayed, select `About this Mac`.
+   1. In the drop-down menu displayed, select *About this Mac*.
-   c.
-A window with information about your Mac is displayed.
+   1. A window with information about your Mac is displayed.
-      - If your system uses Apple Silicon, the specific chip is shown, such as `Apple M1 Pro`.
+      - If your system uses Apple Silicon, the specific chip is shown, such as *Apple M1 Pro*.
-      - If your system uses an Intel CPU, the specific processor is shown, such as `2.3 GHz 8-Core Intel Core i9`.
+      - If your system uses an Intel CPU, the specific processor is shown, such as *2.3 GHz 8-Core Intel Core i9*.

 1. Download the appropriate macOS binary from [`dist.ipfs.tech`](https://dist.ipfs.tech/#kubo) based on your hardware: